 - It builds trust among the buyers and sellers indulging in an international transaction

-- It allows the buyer to import good at relatively lower finance cost
+- It allows the buyer to import goods at a relatively lower finance cost

 - It promotes international trade among different countries

-Deferred Payment Letter of Credit is an important tool for businesses indulging in international trade.
+A deferred Payment Letter of Credit is an important tool for businesses indulging in international trade.
 Apart from benefits to the business, it acts as a big boost for the economy as well.
-It promotes export and import of goods leading to higher trade relations among different countries.
-Deferred Payment Letter of Credit gives assurance to both the parties to the agreement that there will be no fraud or injustice to any party.
+It promotes the export and import of goods leading to higher trade relations among different countries.
+A deferred Payment Letter of Credit assures both parties to the agreement that there will be no fraud or injustice to any party.

 1 thought on “Deferred Payment Letter Of Credit”